101 Weather And Home Weather Station Facts & Tips You Need To Know

 8) Jet Streams - Definition

-Jet streams are defined as long narrow bands of strong winds, blowing at high velocities above the earth's surface, normally found in the upper troposphere at heights of 9 to 16 kilometer (30 000–52 000 feet) above sea level.
+Jet streams are defined as long narrow bands of strong winds, blowing at high velocities above the earth's surface, normally found in the upper troposphere at heights of 9 to 16 kilometers (30 000–52 000 feet) above sea level.

 9) Cold Front - Definition